Kobe Steel, Toyota hit with U.S. lawsuit over vehicle metal quality

 Kobe and Toyota had superior knowledge and access to the facts, the lawsuit alleged, giving rise to fraud by concealment claims.

+Four individuals in Canada who bought cars that use Kobe’s products have already brought class-action lawsuits seeking unspecified damages against Kobe and it subsidiaries.

+A company executive said on Tuesday that it is fully cooperating with the U.S. probe, but it was hard to predict how it would develop.

-Kobe is also undergoing a separate U.S. Justice Department probe.
-(Reporting by Tina Bellon in New York Additional reporting by David Shepardson in Washington; Editing by Tom Brown)
+Reporting by Tina Bellon in NEW YORK and Yuka Obayashi in TOKYO; Additional reporting by David Shepardson in WASHINGTON; Editing by Matthew Lewis and Christian Schmollinger